-6.4 Review of the 2008 and 2009 Open Water Seismic Survey Reports reports submitted by these companies (Aerts et al. 2008; Hauser et al. 2008; Brueggeman 2009; Ireland et al. 2009; Reiser et al. 2010) (The work conducted by AES was on behalf of Shell, so information that would be contained in a 90-day report for their survey operations were contained in Shell's report for the 2008 season.)
-Based on the results of these studies collectively, NMFS concludes that the previous monitoring and mitigation measures prescribed in these marine mammal take authorizations were effective.
+6.3 Review of the 2012 Open Water Seismic Survey Report

+In 2012, NMFS issued an IHA for the harassment of marine mammals incidental to conducting a 3D OBC seismic survey in the Simpson Lagoon of the U.S. Beaufort Sea to BPXA.
+NMFS has reviewed the report submitted by BPXI (HDR 2013).
+Based on the results of the report, NMFS concludes that the previous monitoring and mitigation measures prescribed in the marine mammal take authorization were effective.
 In addition, actual take of marine mammals by Level B harassment was generally lower than expected due to the implementation of monitoring and mitigation measures.
 No Level A harassment (injuries included) or mortality was observed or suspected as a result of the operations.